arangodb-foxx/util-users-local/README.md

-# The Users Storage
+# The Local User Storage

-The users app provides a username-based, collection-based user storage JavaScript API that can be used in other Foxx apps.
+The users-local utility service provides a username-based, collection-based user storage JavaScript API that can be used in other Foxx apps.

 [![Build status](https://img.shields.io/travis/arangodb-foxx/util-users-local.svg)](https://travis-ci.org/arangodb-foxx/util-users-local)

-## JavaScript API: userStorage
+## JavaScript API

-This app exposes a user storage via a JavaScript API named *userStorage*.
+This app exposes a user storage via a JavaScript API.

 **Examples**